KR1470R/google-meet-visitor/README.md

 Well, on the initial stages of the development that was thought that visitor should run with headless option, at least for non-recording mode.
 But, i faced with a lot of problem by doing it, i couldn't even join to call with headless mode, i have tried a lot of options, nevertheless google meet just have blocked it.
 So the only solution i came up with is just use minimized mode.

 # TODO
-- [ ] Fix corruption in leaving when user leaves by Ctrl-C.
+- [ ] Fix interruption in leaving when user leaves by Ctrl-C.

 # Contribution
 ### I would be very glad for your contributions.
 Any questions, issues and suggestions will welcome!